Adequate Review Sample Clauses

 AutoNDA by SimpleDocs

 Adequate Review.
 You are hereby advised to consult with an attorney before signing this letter agreement.
 You acknowledge that you have read and fully understand the terms and conditions of this letter agreement.
 You further acknowledge that you have entered into this letter agreement voluntarily and not as the result of coercion, duress or undue influence.
-Additionally, you acknowledge that you have been afforded the opportunity of at least twenty-one (21) days to consider this letter agreement.
+Additionally, you acknowledge that you have been afforded a period of at least twenty-one (21) days to consider this letter agreement.
 Modifications to this letter agreement, whether material or non-material, do not restart the aforementioned period.

 Adequate Review.
 Each Seller Party hereby represents and warrants to the Issuer and the Buyer that: (i) they have been advised by the Issuer to review the periodic reports, and filings made by the Issuer under the Securities Exchange Act of 1934 together with other public filings the Issuer has made on the SEC XXXXX system; (ii) that all documents, records, and books pertaining to the Parent’s acquisition of the Shares and the Warrants as may have been requested by the Sellers and/or the Parent have been made available or delivered to, and have been examined by, the Sellers and the Parent; (iii) they have received all of the information it has requested from Buyer or Issuer that they consider necessary or appropriate for deciding whether to acquire the Shares or Warrants; (iv) they have had an opportunity to ask questions and receive answers from Buyer and Issuer regarding the Shares and Warrants; (v) they have not relied upon the Issuer, the Buyer or any of their respective representatives for any such investigation or assessment of risk; and (v) they understand the significant risks of this investment, including but not limited to the fact that the value of the Shares, Warrants and Warrant Shares can increase or decrease after the date of issuance.